thekakamask/Amphibians/README.md

 **Amphibians** is a modern Android application developed with Jetpack Compose, displaying a list of amphibians, along with details about them and their images using a REST API.
 The data will be retrieved from the Internet via a network request and will contain the name, type, description and image URL of each amphibian.
 The project follows Android development best practices, implementing MVVM architecture and using tools like Retrofit for network calls.

 ## ✅ **LAST MAJOR UPDATES**
-   - Successfully merged local data and REST API data into a single list while maintaining correct type handling (String for API, Int for local).
-   - Now the repository is responsible for merging and deduplicating amphibians, ensuring the ViewModel only deals with UI logic.
-   - The amphibian type filter now correctly differentiates between local and API data, making filtering seamless.
-   - Alphabetical sorting has been applied to both the amphibian list and the type filter list for better UX.
-   - The disappearing TopAppBar issue when navigating to details has been fixed by dynamically adjusting scroll behavior.
-   - Prevented ClassCastException When Clicking Local Data Items: Now all local amphibians are converted to API-style data before being used.
+   - Load API images dynamically using Coil instead of using placeholders for a more realistic data experience.
+   - Convert local amphibians image strings to URI format to enable Coil usage for both local and network amphibians.

 ## ❌ **NEXT UPDATES**
-   - Load API images dynamically instead of using placeholders for a more realistic data experience.
    - Reduce state updates that could cause UI lag, ensuring minimal recompositions.
    - Display a retry button or auto-retry mechanism when network issues occur.
    - Smooth & fluid UI/UX animations : improve LazyGrid scrolling performance, smooth TopAppBar and filter transitions, entry & exit animations for grid items.